codethor0/aegis-osint/README.md

 The Aegis-OSINT Framework is a meticulously organized knowledgebase and optional web-based toolkit for conducting legal, ethical open-source intelligence research.
 The framework focuses primarily on U.S.-based resources while maintaining global applicability, providing researchers with:

-- **Comprehensive Resource Catalog**: Curated collection of OSINT tools, databases, and services
+- **Resource Catalog**: Collection of OSINT tools, databases, and services
 - **Organized Categories**: Resources organized by intelligence type and use case
 - **Methodology Guides**: Best practices and research methodologies
 - **Legal Compliance**: Strict adherence to legal and ethical guidelines